brennanfee/dotfiles/readme.md

 repository placed into ~/.dotfiles-private.
 Within that an rcs folder can be used to contain overrides and extensions to the dotfiles placed here.

-NOTE: The mkrc command won't really work in this case because the rcs will always go into the public repository when executing mkrc.
+NOTE: The `mkrc` command won't really work in this case because the rcs will always go into the public repository when executing `mkrc`.
 Any files needed to be in the private repository will need to be placed there manually.

 ## OS and local override files